frederic-perez/AmE-dictionary/data/dictionary.md

 __valuable__ _n_ :astonished:
 __valuate__ _v_ Evaluate or estimate the nature, quality, ability, extent, or significance of. _Syn_ appraise, assess, measure _The jewelry must be valuated by a professional before the marital assets can be divided._
 __valued-added__
-__vamoose__ _v intr_ :three: /vuh-MOOSS/ [:scroll: from Spanish _vamos_ let’s go, from Latin _vādere_ to go, walk rapidly] To leave a place hurriedly; decamp.
+__vamoose__ _vi_ :three: /vuh-MOOSS/ [:scroll: from Spanish _vamos_ let’s go, from Latin _vādere_ to go, walk rapidly] To leave a place hurriedly; decamp.
 Vamoose is an informal word that means “to depart quickly.” _With the sheriff and his posse hot on their tails, the bank robbers knew they had better vamoose._
 __vamp<sup>1</sup>__ _n_
 __vamp<sup>2</sup>__ _v_ :two::hammer: (vamping)
 __vampire bat__ _n_